kapescode/kapescode/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm a doctor exploring the world of data science, keen to be a leader within AI in health tech!
+I'm a doctor exploring the world of data science, keen to be a leader within AI and NLP in health tech

 ## Skills
 - **Programming Languages**: Python